Real1tyy/Prisma-Calendar/docs-site/docs/faq.md

 - Suggest improvements or clarifications

 Community contributions help us continuously improve the documentation and keep it accurate.
 Every correction, no matter how small, makes the docs better for everyone.
 Thank you for helping us improve! 🙏

 ---

-## Getting Started

-### How do I open the calendar view?

-See the [Quick Start guide](/quickstart) for detailed instructions on opening your calendar, including ribbon icons, command palette, hotkeys, and more.

----